ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 Grades are unofficial until approved by the Department and/or Faculty offering the course.

-\*Extra credit is recieved by submitting a helpfull PR to the website repo and emailing the course instructor
+\*Extra credit is recieved by submitting a helpful PR to the website repo and emailing the course instructor
 ## Group Assignments

 * Group members for group projects will be randomly assigned.
 Groups for the group projects remain the same throughout the term.